-Any student violating this policy is subject to disciplinary action as outlined in Standards of Student Conduct, Board Policy 6310.
-Any employee of Napa Valley College Community College District is subject to disciplinary action under Board Policy D1420, Establishment of a Drug-Free Workplace.
+Any student violating this policy is subject to disciplinary action as outlined in Standards of Student Conduct, Board Policy 3550.
+Any employee of Napa Valley College Community College District is subject to disciplinary action under Board Policy 3550, Establishment of a Drug-Free Workplace.
 Criminal prosecution is separate from any administrative discipline that may be imposed by Napa Valley College.

 All students and employees who feel that they have a drug or alcohol problem are urged to voluntarily seek confidential assistance through rehabilitation programs.
-For confidential assistance:
+For confidential assistance: Student Right to Know Expanded Report - Reporting Year 2023

+ON CAMPUS

-ON CAMPUS OFF CAMPU 3
+OFF CAMPU 3